Parents Guide to RSE (Relationships and Sexuality Education) in Schools

-However , A Bill currently before the houses of the oireachtas - 'The Provision of objective sex education bill 2018' is seeking to remove the right of schools and parents to opt out of RSE lessons in school , in addition a new subsection will be inserted into the education act making it mandatory that all RSE lessons include a range of LGBT and Transgender issues ...
+However , A Bill currently before the Dail , sponsored by Ruth Coppinger , Paul Murphy and Mick Barry entitled - "The Provision of objective sex education bill 2018" is seeking to remove the right of schools and parents to opt out of RSE lessons in school.
+In addition a new subsection will be inserted into the education act making it mandatory that all RSE lessons include a range of LGBT and Transgender issues ...

 The proposal has led to widespread concern among parent groups here with an online petition attracting thousands of signatures https://www.change.org/p/richard-bruton-protect-parental-childrens-rights-no-compulsory-rse

-In the UK , similar proposals to introduce mandatory lgbt and transgender lessons on young children has resulted in ongoing parent protests outside Schools in Birmingham and has seen parents remove more than 600 children between the ages of 4 and 11 from classrooms .
+In the UK , similar proposals to introduce mandatory lgbt and transgender lessons on young children resulted in large scale parent protests outside Schools in Birmingham and saw parents remove more than 600 children between the ages of 4 and 11 from classrooms .
 In one instance Birmingham city council secured an injunction to stop parents protesting outside Anderton Park primary school in Birmingham.
-The protests at Anderton Park began after a muslim boy brought home a copy of a book entitled "My Princess Boy"...
-"We don't allow our children who are girls to believe they are boys, or boys to believe they are girls.
-We only believe in the two genders, which is male and female," explained the boy's uncle Shakeel Afsar who is leading the protest .
-Earlier this year British MPs voted for the introduction of compulsory relationship and sex education in all schools by 2020 .
+The protests at Anderton Park began after a child brought home a copy of the book "My Princess Boy" , a story designed to introduce transgenderism to children .
+A spokesman for the protesters at the time - Shakeel Afsar explained - "We don't allow our children who are girls to believe they are boys, or boys to believe they are girls .
+We only believe in the two genders, which is male and female" explained Afsar who was leading the parent protest .

-Last November , The Mail on sunday reported on how one school in the UK had 17 children changing genders the majority of which had been diagnosed with autism .
+In November 2018 , The Daily Mail reported on how one school in the UK had 17 children changing genders the majority of which had been diagnosed with autism .
 The story came to light after a teacher at the school decided to blow the whistle in the interests of pupil safety .
 According to the teacher , the pupils were autistic pupils being tricked into thinking they are the wrong sex .The majority are girls who claim to be ‘non-binary’ (no gender) or ‘identify’ as boys and a small number of boys who identify as girls.
 The teacher did not want to be named for fear of losing her Job but told the mail that in the current climate she would ‘not dare’ suggest to a pupil who said they were ‘trans’ that they may be mistaken because ‘If there was a complaint, I could be dismissed.’
-The teacher told the mail that schools and some politicians have swallowed ‘hook, line and sinker’ a politically-correct ‘fallacy’ peddled by a powerful transgender lobby. https://www.dailymail.co.uk/news/article-6401593/Whistleblower-teacher-makes-shocking-claim-autistic.html
+The teacher told the mail that schools and some politicians have swallowed "hook, line and sinker’ a politically-correct ‘fallacy’ peddled by a powerful transgender lobby".